andreas-pattichis/ML-for-RNA-Seq-Disease-Classification-and-Biomarker-Discovery/README.md

 ---

 ## Summary of Findings
-This project developed a machine learning framework for classifying RNA-Seq data into three categories: **Healthy, Rheumatoid Arthritis (RA),** and **Systemic Lupus Erythematosus (SLE)**.
-Among the models tested, the **SGDClassifier with Elastic Net Regularization** emerged as the best-performing approach, achieving an accuracy of 93.30%, with strong recall and precision across all classes.
-This model also identified significant genes such as **ANP32D, IFI27,** and **MIR378F**, which show promise as potential biomarkers for RA and SLE.
-These findings highlight the effectiveness of regularized linear models in handling high-dimensional, sparse RNA-Seq data and underline the potential for biomarker discovery in autoimmune diseases.
+In this study, we developed a machine learning pipeline to classify RNA-Seq gene expression data into three categories: **Healthy, Rheumatoid Arthritis (RA),** and **Systemic Lupus Erythematosus (SLE)**.
+By leveraging a combination of feature alignment, dimensionality reduction, and regularization techniques, the **SGDClassifier with Elastic Net Regularization** chieved the best performance, with an accuracy of 93.30%.
+This model outperformed advanced non-linear models like XGBoost, demonstrating the utility of regularized linear methods in handling high-dimensional, sparse RNA-Seq data.
+Significant genes such as **ANP32D, IFI27,** and **MIR378F** were identified as key contributors to disease classification, offering insights into potential biomarkers for RA and SLE.
+Future work will explore validation of these biomarkers and more advanced techniques for improving classification and interpretation.

 ---